3rd WERA-IRN Extended Education Conference: Extended Education - Towards a Sustainable Future

 A first call was open to submissions until March 15, 2020.
 The accepted submissions from 2020 will be valid and welcomed in 2021.

-Due to the postponement, a second call will be announced later this year.
 All submissions will be peer-reviewed according to the following criteria: scientific relevance, theoretical embedding, question(s), method, and results.

 Organizing Committee and Contact